Areas of Expertise

 - Larval biology

 This module follows on from BIO105 Animal Diversity to discuss the evolution, ecology, structure and functional physiology of the paraphyletic group of animals referred to as fish.
 There will also be some detail on fisheries.
 Practicals will provide an introduction to the anatomy of fish by means of dissection and an appreciation of the diversity of fish types and their very different ecological roles.
+The aquarium visit will also introduce students to behavioural inventories and their role in determining animal welfare.

 This module introduces students to the vast diversity of marine invertebrate and the fundamental roles they play in marine ecology.
-Students will receive 18 lectures and three laboratory practicals covering the general themes of: marine invertebrate taxonomy and developmental biology; form, function and behaviour; comparative physiology; reproductive strategies and biogeography; and ecological roles.
+Students will receive 16 lectures and three practicals covering the general themes of: marine invertebrate taxonomy and developmental biology; form, function and behaviour; comparative physiology; reproductive strategies and biogeography; and ecological roles.
 Students will be examined on their understanding of the lecture material, recommended reading and practical techniques.

 This residential field course comprises practical work employing shore-based techniques to sample littoral and benthic marine habitats.
 Students will learn techniques for the identification of marine organisms and gain experience in the analysis and presentation of ecological data.